Sand Dollars: Thriving on Tourism

 - Tourism directly accounts for approximately 15% of all employment in Carteret County.

-- Tourism in Carteret County accounted for $147,000,000 in labor income in 2023.
+- Tourism in Carteret County accounted for $147,000,000 in labor income.

 Quality of Life